michael-weinstein/dsNickFury/readme.md

 *worker* is a search worker process for parallelizing the search to speed it up.
 Users generally won't set this unless troubleshooting.

 *FASTAworker* is a worker process for indexing a genome.
 Users will generally not set this either, unless troubleshooting.

-The mode will always be passed under the **-m** command line argument and is always required.
+The mode will always be passed under the **-m** command line argument and is *always* required for a run.

 **How to run a job:**